-Randolph County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Randolph County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 As of the HUDs most recent Voucher Management System report, Randolph County Housing Authority manages 42 active Housing Choice Vouchers.